St Mary's RC Primary, South Moor, Stanley

 Finance for SEND Pupils

-The SENCO of St Mary's Ms C Stewart, will help parents of pupils with SEN to identify appropriate provision that may be available through the Local Offer.
-School may also signpost parents to the Parent Partnership Service or our Parent Support Advisor who may offer specific advice, guidance and support, where required.
+The SENCO of St Mary's, Ms C Stewart, will help parents of pupils with SEN to identify appropriate provision that may be available through the Local Offer.
+School may also signpost parents to the Parent Partnership Service or our School Nurse who may offer specific advice, guidance and support, where required.

 The budget allocation is agreed between our school and the Local Authority at the beginning of each financial year.
 Details of how this money is used to support children and young people with SEND is shown below.
 This is monitored each term by the Governing Body.